How to Tell if Coffee is Good or Bad for You.

 Since 2.25 BILLION cups (that's with a B) of coffee are made each day in the ENTIRE WORLD.
 A habit so common, must be over analyzed.
 It’s the actual caffeine metabolism side of things that I want to touch on today.
 Aren't you even just the slightest bit interested in knowing how some can drink a cup of coffee and go to sleep within the same hour and how others can get jittery and anxious off just a sip?

 Caffeine is classified as a drug, it stimulates the central nervous system and your body also metabolizes it like one.
 Caffeine is not stored in the body - 24 hours after consumption it is excreted.
-Your lovely liver is what metabolizes the caffeine, along with other toxic substances that we may ingest in a day.
+Your lovely liver is what metabolizes caffeine, in addition to countless other toxic substances that we may ingest or expose ourselves to in a day.

-Your ‘phase 1’ and ‘phase 2’ of liver detoxification are active in transforming toxins that we ingest (including caffeine), into a less-toxic form - which can now be safely excreted.
+Your ‘phase 1’ and ‘phase 2’ of liver detoxification are always active in transforming toxins that we ingest (including caffeine), into a less-toxic form which canbe safely excreted.
 YAY for your body!

 Now before we go any further into detox talk - just as newly discovered planets end up with names such as Kepler-186f, enzyme names are also pretty technical, so don't stress memorizing or even comprehending the enzyme names i'm about to drop in the next few sentences.

 When it comes caffeine metabolism, an enzyme called CYP1A2 does the work.
 This enzyme is a part of the cytochrome P450 'superfamily' and it plays a large role in your phase 1 of liver detoxification.
-This is the phase where alcohol, drugs, medications and of course caffeine are converted into their less-toxic form that is more, 'water soluble', and can now be excreted.
+This is the phase where alcohol, drugs, medications and of course caffeine are converted into their less-toxic form.

 This family of P450 enzymes also play a role in producing cholesterol, steroids, fatty acids and vitamin D. (Isn't your body amazing).